 i Main stock exchanges

-Four smaller stock exchanges have started trading in South Africa in the past three years, namely ZAR X, 4AX, A2X and the Equity Express Securities Exchange.
+Four smaller stock exchanges have started trading in South Africa in the recent past, namely ZAR X, 4AX, A2X and the Equity Express Securities Exchange.
 These largely aim to attract smaller companies in the market with lower barriers to entry (i.e., lower costs and less public free float), although, upon launch date, the A2X primarily aimed to commence with secondary listings of large JSE-listed companies.
-For the time being, the JSE remains South Africa's primary exchange – accordingly, for the purpose of this chapter we have focused primarily on equity IPOs on the JSE, and in particular on the JSE's Main Board.
+For the time being, the JSE remains South Africa's primary exchange.
+Accordingly, for the purpose of this chapter, we have focused primarily on equity IPOs on the JSE and, in particular, on the JSE's Main Board.

 Domestic companies tend to list on the JSE, although certain large South African companies have dual listings on other exchanges, or have moved their primary listing to a European exchange such as the London Stock Exchange or Frankfurt.
 Several South African companies, including a number of mining companies, have accessed foreign markets utilising American depository receipts or global depository receipt programmes.